 Paying off your existing mortgage with a new one can offer flexibility, a better deal on your monthly repayments or an opportunity to consolidate your debts.

-Remortgaging can also save you thousands of pounds, but it comes down to your personal circumstances.
-Continue reading our guide for the facts or call direct the UK’s leading lenders direct.
+Remortgaging can save you thousands of pounds, but deciding whether a remortgage is right for you comes down to your personal circumstances.

 With interest rates fluctuating, you may wish to consider remortgaging with a variable rate tracker mortgage plan, or move onto a fixed rate mortgage for stability.
 If you’re not sure which is best for you, read our guide to fixed rate and variable rate mortgages or see below for a brief overview of the main differences.